vand3rlinden/vand3rlinden.github.io/content/post/bimi-explained.md

 - **Phishing Prevention**: BIMI helps reduce phishing attacks by making it difficult for malicious actors to impersonate your brand.

 ## Conclusion
-Implementing BIMI is a strategic move for any brand looking to enhance email engagement and security.
-By following the steps outlined above, you can ensure that your logo is prominently displayed in recipient inboxes, building trust and reinforcing your brand’s identity with every email sent.
+Setting up BIMI is a smart step if you want to maximize the potential of your email and keep it secure.
+Once it’s set up, your logo will show up in people’s inboxes, making your messages look more trustworthy.
+It’s an easy way to promote your brand every time you or your users send an email.

 ## Reference
 - [Verified Mark Certificates (VMC) and BIMI](https://bimigroup.org/verified-mark-certificates-vmc-and-bimi/)